NomiCytrin/ovn-isolation-deployment/testing/dpu/README.md

 ## DPU based setup
 Refer to the included inventory file for a sample inventory, where you can configure the necessary variables.
 Under the `[compute]` section, you need to specify the hosts where the compute nodes will be deployed.
+- vfs: VF names should be listed separated by commas, For example: pf0vf0,pf0vf1
+- mac_addresses: mac addresses to be assigned to the VFs separated by commas, For example: "40:44:00:00:00:01","40:44:00:00:00:02"

+Note: The order of "vfs" and "mac_addresses" is significant.
+Each element's position in the first list corresponds to the name at the same position in the second list.

 In the `[compute:vars]` section, assign the following variables:
 - num_vfs: number of vfs on compute node
 - uplink: uplink interface